Saturday, 23 August 2025

 From Each According To His Ability, To Each According To His Needs

-Karl Marx, in his Critique of the Gotha Programme (1875), gave one of the most powerful economic visions of all time:
+This brings us back to Karl Marx.
+In his Critique of the Gotha Programme (1875), he gave us one of the most powerful visions:

 “From each according to his ability, to each according to his needs.”